 Because RDAs are set at a level to protect against chronic diseases it is a good idea to maintain this steady supply of nutrients and leave your body to decide how much it needs at any given time.

 Why a regular supply?

-Even though our bodies store vitamins and minerals and maybe phytochemicals it is best to stay topped up on a regular basis for any eventuality.
+Even though our bodies store vitamins and minerals it is best to stay topped up on a regular basis for any eventuality.
 For example if we need to produce more coenzyme Q10 (vital for the creation of energy) we also need supplies of 6 B vitamins and vitamin C in our bodies to facilitate this.

 Processes are going on in our bodies all the time such as cellular repair (healing) and regeneration.
 At any given time our bodies may need to call on reserves of nutrients to facilitate the processes required for our ongoing health.
 These processes are happening 24 hours a day and we are largely unaware of them.